-NEW YORK, July 5 (Reuters) - The U.S. Federal Reserve's balance sheet grew in the latest week with additional holdings of Treasury debt, Fed data released on Friday showed.
+NEW YORK, June 6 (Reuters) - The U.S. Federal Reserve's balance sheet grew in the latest week on larger holdings of U.S. Treasuries, Fed data released on Thursday showed.

-The Fed's balance sheet liabilities, which are a broad gauge of its lending to the financial system, stood at $3.450 trillion on July 3, compared with $3.436 trillion on June 26.
+The Fed's balance sheet, which is a broad gauge of its lending to the financial system, stood at $3.357 trillion on June 5, compared to $3.342 trillion on May 29.

-The Fed's ownership of mortgage bonds guaranteed by Fannie Mae, Freddie Mac and the Government National Mortgage Association (Ginnie Mae) were $1.208 trillion, little changed from the previous week.
+The Fed's ownership of mortgage bonds guaranteed by Fannie Mae, Freddie Mac and the Government National Mortgage Association (Ginnie Mae) stayed about flat at $1.165 trillion.

-The Fed's holdings of debt issued by Fannie Mae, Freddie Mac and the Federal Home Loan Bank system totaled $69.180 billion compared with $70.658 billion the previous week.
+The Fed's holdings of debt issued by Fannie Mae, Freddie Mac and the Federal Home Loan Bank system totaled $70.89 billion, the same as the previous week.

 - India trims perks for U.S. staff in dispute over envoy's New York arrest

 - Washington, DC city council raises minimum wage to $11.50/hr in 2016

 - China confirms near miss with U.S. ship in South China Sea

 - Mega Millions lottery winning tickets sold in California, Georgia |

 - The Fabulously Entrepreneurial Life of Ronnie Biggs